D-Link

-D-Link is a Taiwanese multinational networking equipment corporation headquartered in Taipei, Taiwan.
-It was founded in 1986 in Taipei as Datex Systems Inc., which is the predecessor of D-Link Corporation.
-In 1987, D-Link Corporation was officially established in Taiwan.
+D-Link Systems, Inc. (formerly Datex Systems, Inc.) is a Taiwanese multinational manufacturer of networking hardware and telecoms equipments.
+It was founded in 1986 and headquartered in Taipei, Taiwan.

 History

+Datex Systems was founded in 1986 in Taipei, Taiwan.

+In 1992, the company changed its name to D-Link.

-D-Link Corporation went public and became the first networking company on the Taiwan Stock Exchange in 1994.
-It is now publicly traded on the TSEC and NSE stock exchanges.
+D-Link went public and became the first networking company on the Taiwan Stock Exchange in 1994.
+It is now also publicly traded on the New York Stock Exchange.

 In 1988, D-Link released the industry's first peer-to-peer LANSmart Network Operating System, able to run concurrently with early networking systems such as Novell's NetWare and TCP/IP, which most small network operating systems could not do at the time.

-In 2007, it was the leading networking company in the small to medium business (SMB) segment worldwide with a 21.9% market share.
+In 2007, it was the leading networking company in the small to medium business (SMB) segment worldwide, with a 21.9% market share.
 In March 2008, it became the market leader in Wi-Fi product shipments worldwide, with 33% of the total market.
-In 2007, the company was featured in the "Info Tech 100", a listing of the world's best IT companies.
-It was also ranked as the 9th best IT company in the world for shareholder returns by BusinessWeek.
+In 2007, the company was featured in the "Info Tech 100" list of the world's best IT companies.
+It was also ranked as the ninth best IT company in the world for shareholder returns by BusinessWeek.
 In the same year, D-Link released one of the first Wi-Fi Certified 802.11n draft 2.0 Wi-Fi routers (DIR-655), which subsequently became one of the most successful draft 802.11n routers.

 In May 2013, D-Link released its flagship draft 802.11ac Wireless AC1750 Dual-Band Router (DIR-868L), which at that point had attained the fastest-ever wireless throughput as tested by blogger Tim Higgins.

-In April 2019, D-Link was named "Gartner Peer Insights Customers’ Choice for Wired and Wireless LAN Access Infrastructure".
+In April 2019, D-Link was named Gartner Peer Insights Customers’ Choice for Wired and Wireless LAN Access Infrastructure.

-In June 2020, D-Link joined the Taiwan Steel Group (TSG).
+In June 2020, D-Link joined the Taiwan Steel Group.

-In 2021, D-Link announced to become the agent for the international information security brand, Cyberbit in Taiwan, and launched the new EAGLE PRO AI series transforming home Wi-Fi experiences.
+In 2021, D-Link announced that it had become the agent for international information security brand Cyberbit in Taiwan, and it launched the new EAGLE PRO AI series transforming home Wi-Fi experiences.

 In 2022, D-Link obtained the TRUSTe Privacy seal, certification of ISO/IEC 27001:2013 and BS 10012.
 It also obtained the GHG Part 1 certification of ISO 14064-1 2018.
 Moreover, D-Link established the "D-Link Group Scholarship" with National Taiwan University of Science and Technology to encourage foreign students to study in Taiwan.